Role of Expanded Learning During COVID-19 CrisisGuidance on the role of Expanded Learning Programs during the COVID-19 crisis.

 Date: April 30, 2020

-Attention: After School Education and Safety Program Grantees, 21st Century Community Learning Centers Grantees, and 21st Century High School After School and Enrichment for Teens Grantees.Expanded Learning programs should provide support to students, families, and communities during the COVID-19 crisis.
+Attention: After School Education and Safety Program Grantees, 21st Century Community Learning Centers Grantees, and 21st Century High School After School Safety and Enrichment for Teens Grantees.Expanded Learning programs should provide support to students, families, and communities during the COVID-19 crisis.
 In providing this vital support, the utmost attention should be given to the health and safety of staff and those individuals served.
 For guidance related to proper social and physical distancing, and healthy practices for programs operating pursuant to this guidance, please refer to the Department of Social Services Social and Physical Distancing Guidance .

 Allowable expanded learning program work may include: